The Masonic Grand Lodge of the Order of Illuminati for Germany

 Why?
 Because it had become obvious to Reuss that, as a rule, it was always the same kind of brethren who actively wanted to secede from the group.
 So before the flames of rebellion could be damped down, the group would have to undergo another large series of defections.
 Thus the Grand Master was re-elected at Hamburg only on the condition that he should transfer the group to Germany’s United Grand Lodge.

-At the unofficial Grand Lodge conference at Leipzig in September 1910, he presented his first conclusions to the lodges, upon which it was resolved to liquidate the union on March 31st 1911.
+At the extraordinary Grand Lodge conference at Leipzig in September 1910, he presented his first conclusions to the lodges, upon which it was resolved to liquidate the union on March 31st 1911.
 The official accounts revealed that the remaining lodges in the union had funds of 26,000 marks.
-Some five lodges which had long had dealings with the Grand Lodge of Saxony, had already left the union and allied themselves with with the Hamburg Grand Lodge.
+Some five lodges which felt that negotiations with the Grand Lodge of Saxony were proceeding too slowly, had already left the union and allied themselves with with the Hamburg Grand Lodge.

 The first lodge from the union to be absorbed by the Saxony Grand Lodge was the ‘Tripitser’ Lodge, which was amalgamated via the ‘Goethe’ Lodge in Pössneck.